RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/heatwave/heatwave.md

 Estimated Time: 20 minutes

 ### Objectives
--  Import data into MDS and load tables to HeatWave
+-  Import data into MySQL Database Service and load tables to HeatWave
 - Execute queries leveraging HeatWave and compare the query execution time with and without HeatWave enabled

 ### Prerequisites